 In addition to collaborating on research projects funded though the Center’s CDC/NIOSH funded research core, HICAHS researchers also work on projects related to agricultural worker health and safety supported by other funding mechanisms.
-One such focus area has been in the microbiome: work to characterize the microbes found in dairy workers and the dairy environment.
+One such focus area has been the microbiome’s role in occupational health: specifically, characterizing the microbes found in livestock workers and livestock production environments and evaluating their impact on health.

 Microbes are present in all corners of the world in staggering numbers.
 For example, the ocean floor is home to 1029 microbial cells, or approximately 0.6% of the Earth’s total living biomass.
 The human body harbors an astounding number of microbes; the gastrointestinal tract alone is colonized by trillions of interacting microbes.
 Furthermore, microbes are highly concentrated in the near-surface atmosphere—millions of cells may be present in one cubic meter of air.